SmithWillSuffice/ohanga-pai/content/blog/28_mushrooms.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Same with Treasury bond issue: they do not fund the government, they are interest rate maintenance operations.
 No one can possibly pay a dime in tax or buy a bond until the NZ government first issues the NZ dollar.
-Banks can only legally issue creidt, they cannot create net NZD financial assets.
+Banks can only legally issue credit, they cannot create net NZD financial assets.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Secondly, there is no public purpose served by unemploying available sustainable resources, and the NZ government can always employ any available resource without causing inflationary pressure.
 If the real resources